PeterJamesWinn/CodingANeuralNetFromScratch/README.md

 Updates 5th April 2022.

 Bug found in the Dense layer.
 The gradient of the loss with respect to the layer input was being updated after the weights of the layer were updated (probably influenced by this being what The Independent Code YouTube video does).
-Since the upstream gradient has alread weights already  have been   used to update the weights, using the updated weights to multiply the upstream gradient will lead to approximately the upstream gradient squared being the multiplying factor, if the upstream gradient is very much greater than the weights and the activations arriving from the previous layer.
+Since the upstream gradient has weights already  have been   used to update the weights, using the updated weights to multiply the upstream gradient will lead to approximately the upstream gradient squared being the multiplying factor, if the upstream gradient is very much greater than the weights and the activations arriving from the previous layer.
 In short this incorrect coding would undoubtly have contributed to exploding gradients during backpropagation.

 A new Binary Cross entropy and associated gradient has been coded with values clipped to avoid log0 and division by 0 issues.